One-relator hierarchies: Graphs of spaces

 \begin{definition} Let $G$ be a group acting on a tree $T$.
 The action is \emph{$k$-acylindrical} if every subset of $T$ of diameter at least $k$ is pointwise stabilised by at most finitely many elements.
 We will say the action is \emph{acylindrical} if there exists some constant $k>0$ such that the action is $k$-acylindrical. \end{definition}

 By putting constraints on the geometry of the vertex and edge spaces of a graph of spaces $\mathcal{X}$, we may deduce acylindricity of the action of $\pi_1(X_{\mathcal{X}})$ on its Bass--Serre tree.
 The notion of hyperbolicity that we use is that of Gromov's $\delta$-hyperbolicity.
+One direction of the following theorem is due to Bestvina--Feighn \cite{bestvina_92_combination} (for the hyperbolicity statement) and Kapovich \cite[Theorem 1.2]{kapovich_01} (for the quasi-convexity statement), while the other direction follows from the fact that quasi-convex subgroups of hyperbolic groups have finite height, due to Gitik--Mitra--Rips--Sageev \cite{gitik_98}.